Werner Liebknecht: Life

 In February 1932 to May 1932, Liebknecht worked at the Heinrich Hertz Institute within the Broadcast Receiver section.
-From June 1932 to December 1936 Liebknecht worked at the Technical University of Berlin as Assistant to the Lecturer for wire communication techniques.
-In May 1936, he became Director of Engineering.
+From June 1932 to December 1936 Liebknecht worked at the Technische Hochschule Charlottenburg as Assistant at the Institute for communication techniques.
+In May 1936, he became a Doctor of Engineering.

 War work

 From January 1937 to 9 April 1945 Liebknecht worked at the Waffenamt, Group WA Prüf 7 Section II in Wire Communication Techniques.
 His work on speech encipherment involved working on technical questions of speech (Ciphony) and on Wireless telegraphy and on telegraphy in general, Liebknecht conducted engineering design on teletype encoding of the SZ40 and SZ42 for the Germany Army.
 From 1 May 1942 to 9 April 1945 Liebknecht moved to Group WA Prüf 7 Section III in Wireless Communication Techniques.
 From 1 April 1942 to 1 July 1943 Liebknecht undertook the same field of work as in Liebknecht Section II.
-From 1 July 1943 to 9 April 1945, Liebknecht's field of work expanded to include hand encoding devices before he moved to WA Prüf 7/IV, (Nachrichtenaufklärung) Interception of Eneny Signals to work with Dr. Puff.
+From 1 July 1943 to 9 April 1945, Liebknecht's field of work expanded to include hand encoding devices before he moved to WA Prüf 7/IV, (Nachrichtenaufklärung) Interception of Enemy Signals.

-As Director of Engineering, his main field of work was on the technical work on speech scrambling.
+His main field of work was on the technical work on speech scrambling.